fasttime/JScrewIt/Features.md

 ### `ATOB`
 Existence of the global object functions atob and btoa.

-_Available in Firefox, Chrome, Internet Explorer 10+, Safari, Opera, Microsoft Edge and Android Browser._
+_Available in Firefox, Chrome, Internet Explorer 10+, Safari, Opera, Microsoft Edge and Android Browser.
+This feature is not available inside web workers in Safari._
 <a name="AUTO"></a>
 ### `AUTO`
 All features available in the current engine.